louisblin/cate-monitor/README.md

 # cate-monitor

-*cate-monitor* is a deamon program that monitors a Computing students grades page at Imperial College.
-It is runs periodically as a crontab job on MAC OS machines and uses the NSNotificationCenter to signal any update to the user.
+*cate-monitor* is a deamon program that monitors the grades of a Computing student at Imperial College London.
+It runs periodically as a crontab job on a MAC OS machine and uses the NSNotificationCenter to signal any update to the user.

 ## Dependencies